Sra33/T_kilo/README.md

 - Once the escape sequence is written, the screen is cleared but the curosr is usually at the bottom
 - To move it to the top \x1b[H is written to the terminal,which is 3 bytes
 - H takes two arguments the row and column of the cursor position, by default it is set to <esc>[1;1H, since row and column start at position 1 not 0

+## GETTING WINDOWS SIZE
+- ioctl() function with the TIOCGWINSZ(Terminal Input Output Control Get WINdow SiZE) request in most system can be used to determine the size of the terminal and the stores the number of column and row in the winsize struct, this function and struct is provided for by sys/ioctl
+- Since the ioctl function is not a guarantee to be able to request window size on all system, a fallback method is to position the cursor at the bottom-right of the screen, then use escape sequence that lets us query the position of the cursor to tell us how many rows and column
+- The "\x1b[999C\x1b[999B" is used to move the cursor to the bottom right of the screen, x1b is the excape character, the C commnad tells the cursor to move to the right and the 999 value is the specified amount of time to move to the right the value is intentionally large to ensure that the cursor is at the maximum right, two escape sequence are sent the first to move to the right and the second is used to move to the maximum bottom, the C and B command ensures that the cursor stops going past the edge
+- We use the read function to read the reply from the terminal which is an escap character followed by [ and then 24;80R, the response is inserted into an array called buf and then sscanf function is used to pass the formatted outpu(row and col value) to the row and colum variable
+- sscanf is a function that takes a source string, a format and destination variables and it puts the various specified data from the source string into the specified variable